 Course additions and suggested wine pairings available.

 Call with any questions, or to reserve directly.
-651-222-5676, ask for Kelly.
+651-222-5676, ask for Angel.
 Otherwise, you may submit your reservation request from the form below:

 Reserve your Duck

 Submit this form to reserve your Duck a la Presse experience.
 We will be in touch via phone to follow up and confirm your date and time, as well as to get credit card information in order to complete, as only one duck is available per service due to the nature of the Chef's presenting table side, and their availability to do so.